DeplanckeLab/BRB-seqTools/README.md

 -b %s           Path of R2 aligned BAM file [do not need to be sorted or indexed].
 -c %s           Path of Barcode/Samplename mapping file¹.
 -gtf %s         Path of GTF file [can be gzipped or raw].
+-s %s           Do you want to count only reads falling on same strand than gene? [no, yes, reverse] (default = yes since BRB-seq is stranded protocol)
 -n %i           Number of allowed difference with the barcode [ambiguous reads will be automatically discarded].
 -o %s           Output folder
 -t %s           Path of existing folder for storing temporary files